 Additional Dwelling Units

-This pilot program allowed owner occupants in the City of Boston to carve out space within their homes to create smaller, independent units, known as Additional Dwelling Units (ADUs).
+The program allows owner-occupants in the City of Boston to carve out space within their homes.
+They can create smaller, independent units, known as Additional Dwelling Units (ADUs).

-The goal of the program was to develop more natural affordable housing options while creating rental income for homeowners.
-We want homeowners to take advantage of the existing space in their homes, which can help people age in place and prevent displacement.
+The goal of the program is to develop more natural affordable housing options.
+We can can do this while creating rental income for homeowners.
+We want homeowners to take advantage of the existing space in their homes.
+Our program can help people age in place and prevent displacement.

-If you're interested in learning more or applying to the program, check out the information below:
+Interested in learning more or applying to the program?
+Check out the information below:

 Why we did this